Has Depression Gotten the Best of You?

 Depression can also affect your relationship with your partner and your children.
 Your work life and your self-image may suffer too.

-1 in 8 women may develop a major depression during her life time.
+1 in 8 women may develop a major depression during their life time.

 - guilt and feelings of worthlessness